New Zealand military to buy 5 Lockheed Super Hercules planes

-WELLINGTON, New Zealand — New Zealand’s military says it will buy five new Super Hercules planes to replace its aging Hercules fleet.
+WELLINGTON, New Zealand — New Zealand’s military announced Tuesday it will buy five new Super Hercules planes to replace its 50-year-old fleet of Hercules.

 He said the military would buy the stretch version of the plane, the C-130J-30 Super Hercules.
 Lockheed describes the planes as workhorses that are capable of landing on austere runways almost destroyed by natural disasters.